Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains that the tool requires a per-race token issued by the form-guide page, and that raceId and token come from the form-guide view.
-This gives clear usage context but does not mention when not to use this tool or suggest alternatives.
+It explains the prerequisite (per-race token issued by the form-guide page) and explicitly states that raceId and token come from the form-guide view, giving clear context on when to use it.
+It does not name alternative tools or state when not to use it, but the source dependency is clear and actionable.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.